bumblebee2311/c9-ide/README.md

 <b>Happy Coding :D </b>

 ---
-## # NOTE Turning non-colorful Terminal to a brilliant colorful cli experience:
+### # NOTE Turning non-colorful Terminal to a brilliant colorful cli experience
 The interface inside terminal is not colorful but, plain in taste.

 So, to get a colorful terminal interface, you first need to install vim (no sudo previlidges required already active as root)